Red bird looking at camera against a white background

 Related Article: Employee Journey Mapping: How to Get Started

-Benefits of a Positive Employee Experience
+The Business Impact of Employee Experience

 Happy, engaged and satisfied employees contribute positively to a company’s bottom line.
-Yet, only 43% of companies actively measure employee experience, according to BambooHR.
+Yet, only 43% of companies actively measure employee experience, according to BambooHR

 The benefits of a positive employee experience include: